 The San Antonio Art League was organized in March 13, 1912.
 Representing several art groups, the founders sought to achieve a three-fold goal; to provide artists with a place to exhibit their works, to acquire paintings for the public's enjoyment, and to found an art school.

 In 1926, the Art League began what was to become a 45 year alliance with the Witte Museum, sharing space.
 A dream was realized in 1927 when the Museum of Art school was born.

 During 1927, 1928, and 1929 the San Antonio Art League conducted the Texas Wildflowers Competitive Exhibitions.
 These competitions were made possible through the generosity of Edgar B. Davis.
 The Davis Competitions, as they became popularly known, proved to be among the most significant cultural events in Texas during those formative years of the twentieth century.

 The Art League experienced encouraging progress until World War II.
 In early 1942, the school closed for "the duration".
 Mrs. Marion Koogler McNay, a wealthy arts patron, and graduate of the Chicago Art Institute, assessed the situation.
 Thanks to her generosity, the Art League continued classes in a spacious aviary on the McNay Estate.

-The Ethel T. Drought Founders Award for outstanding contribution to the Arts is awarded to an art patron at the May Awards and Installation Luncheon.
-Precious recipients are:
+The Ethel T. Drought Founders Award for outstanding contribution to the Arts is awarded to an art patron in May.
+Previous recipients are: